-Here are a few tips to create your own outdoor living space for entertaining or simply relaxing with the sights and sounds of your surrounding environment.
-All images courtesy of Locati Architects.
+Here are a few tips for creating your own outdoor living space for entertaining or simply relaxing with the sights and sounds of your surrounding environment.
+Images are courtesy of Locati Architects, located in Montana.

 This is one of my favorite images of a rustic outdoor seating area.
-The view is breathtaking, and the soft yellow fabric not only works well with wood, but also adds a sunny warmth.
-I think there could have been a better option for the chairs in the seating area, as these don’t look like they would be very comfortable.
+The view is breathtaking, and the soft yellow fabric works well with wood and adds a sunny warmth.

-Setting up your outdoor “room” will make it feel so much more intimate and engaging, not to mention adding elements of natural beauty.
-For a colorful and creative touch, find an easy to clean outdoor rug to make the area truly feel like an extension of your home.
+Setting up your outdoor “room” will make it feel much more intimate and engaging, not to mention adding elements of natural beauty.
+For a colorful and creative touch, find an easy-to-clean outdoor area rug to make the area feel like an extension of your home.

 Your guests will feel right at home with the warmth of a fire and soft light illuminating your table.
 Bring the rustic feel of nature to your table with candle holders made from the natural elements of your surroundings.

 Here’s a great example of a modern rustic approach to outdoor entertaining.
 The use of neutral colors in the furniture and throw pillows blend in seamlessly with the surrounding views.
 A perfect mix and match of pattern and the occasional throw keep this outdoor space elegant and cozy.

 There are so many options for outdoor seating.
 That’s a good thing, but it can be challenging to choose what works best.
 Just ask yourself a few questions.
 How many people do you want to accommodate?
 Do you ever want to lie down and have a nap out there?
 Will it be protected from sun, snow, and rain?